 8. Is it useful?
 Does it help learners to communicate in real-life situations, to use the language in a creative, personalised way and not just give standard answers to standard questions?

 9. Does it work on different devices?
-Can you use it on PCs, Macs, tablets and iPads?
+Can you use it on smartphones, tablets, PCs and Macs?

 10. Is there comprehensive technical and pedagogical support?
 If any issues or questions come up, will your online learning provider be able to respond directly, quickly and effectively?
 Will you receive personalised attention?